tristanlorriaux/computational_physics/README.md

 ## How the project is constructed :

-Each part explore one of the aspect of the phase transition :
+Each part explore one of the aspect of the phase transition with more or less success :

 * Compressibility
 * Diffusion and Mean Square Dispaclements
 * Isotherms
 * Local density

+## How we worked on it :

+Two students have worked on it : Loic Malgrey and Tristan Lorriaux; Loic focuses on MSD/Diffusion and Isotherms, while Tristan focuses on Compressibility and Local Density.
+Both also worked on the other side of their tasks, to complete Jupyters with observations.